Trepan-Debuggers/remake/doc/readthedocs/debugger/sessions.rst

 I have elided the list of dependencies listed above and substituted ellipses (``...``).

 There is a slight difference between what you will find in the Makefile and the target output seen above.
-Below I'll list the what is in the Makefile versus what is line as shown above.
+Below I'll compare what is in the Makefile (1st line displayed) with what is in the remake output (2nd line displayed).

 For line 415: